Exawind/exawind-manager/docs/index.rst

 Exawind-Manager
 ===============

 Exawind-Manager is a project specialization of `Spack-Manager <https://github.com/sandialabs/spack-manager>`_.
 Spack-Manager is a light-weight extension to `Spack <https://spack.io>`_ that is intended to streamline the software development and deployment cycle for software projects on specific machines.
 A given software project, especially in high performance computing (HPC), typically requires managing multiple software dependencies using multiple compilers and processing devices across many machines.
 Spack-Manager is quite literal in its name, in that it provides a way to manage and organize these configurations across multiple machines, and multiple projects.
 Exawind-Manager is specialized towards the `ExaWind <https://github.com/exawind>`_ project, which is a set of complex coupled applications for modeling the physics of entire wind farms at high fidelities.
+However, much of what Exawind-Manager accomplishes is merely an example of how Spack-Manager can be specialized towards any single project or projects.

 More information on Spack-Manager itself can be found `here <https://github.com/sandialabs/spack-manager>`_.
 Features of Spack-Manager also generally continue to be developed in Spack itself by the Spack-Manager author.
 Spack-Manager itself is designed as a fully integrated extension of Spack.

 Spack-Manager and Exawind-Manager also provide several shortcut commands for automating simple tasks of setting up environments and building and deploying them.
+In the tutorial we will only use a few.

 Tutorial
 ========